-Father William T. Joseph was identified in the 2005 grand jury investigation into the Archdiocese of Philadelphia.
-According to the grand jury report, in 1998, Joseph was accused of sexually abusing a fifth-grade boy at St. Martha in Philadelphia.
+According to the Philadelphia 2005 Grand Jury Report, in 1998, Father William Joseph was accused of sexually abusing a fifth-grade boy at St. Martha in Philadelphia.
 The abuse occurred in the late 1970s when the boy worked in the parish rectory.
 Joseph was removed from his position at St. Elizabeth Ann Seton and sent to St. John Vianney, a notorious treatment facility for pedophile priests in Downingtown, Pennsylvania, for evaluation.
 SJV is owned and operated by the Archdiocese of Philadelphia.

 On June 19, 1998, he officially resigned his position at St. Elizabeth and was allowed to retire voluntarily a week later.
 He retained limited faculties to minister.